Blog Header Logo

 Therapy

-For conditions such as arthritis, fibromyalgia and other chronic pain diseases, warmer water increases circulation to the joints and allows for a more comfortable therapeutic exercises.
+For conditions such as arthritis, fibromyalgia and other chronic pain diseases, warmer hot tub temperatures increase circulation to the joints and allow for more comfortable therapeutic exercises.
 Also helpful for rehabilitative movements or therapies.
 For most warm water therapy, a temperature below the body temperature 98.6°F is desirable, something between 92°F–94°F.

 Special Conditions